Myenteric plexus: Function

 The myenteric plexus functions as a part of the enteric nervous system (digestive system).
-The enteric nervous system can and does function autonomously, but normal digestive function requires communication links between this intrinsic system and the central nervous system.
+The enteric nervous system (ENS) can and does function autonomously, but normal digestive function requires communication links between this intrinsic system and the central nervous system.
 The ENS contains sensory receptors, primary afferent neurons, interneurons, and motor neurons.
 The events that are controlled, at least in part, by the ENS are multiple and include motor activity, secretion, absorption, blood flow, and interaction with other organs such as the gallbladder or pancreas.
 These links take the form of parasympathetic and sympathetic fibers that connect either the central and enteric nervous systems or connect the central nervous system directly with the digestive tract.
 Through these cross connections, the gut can provide sensory information to the CNS, and the CNS can affect gastrointestinal function.
 Connection to the central nervous system also means that signals from outside of the digestive system can be relayed to the digestive system: for instance, the sight of appealing food stimulates secretion in the stomach.

+Myenteric interstitial cells of Cajal serve as pacemaker cells that generate the basal electrical rhythm, slow waves that control peristalsis and segmental contractons.